QuinlanVic/Flask-project/mongo.md

 ```
 #### Get product names and the total quanity that must be shipped urgently
 #### Example output = [{ _id: "Steel Beam", totalQuantity: 50}, { _id: "Iron rod", totalQuantity: 60}]
-SELECT productName as _id, SUM(quantity) AS totalQuantity FROM orders WHERE status = "urgent" GROUP BY productName
+SELECT productName as _id, SUM(quantity) AS totalUrgentQuantity FROM orders WHERE status = "urgent" GROUP BY productName

 ### Aggregate functions
 ```js